-290-3-3-.63 Numeracy Coursework.
+290-3-3-.63 Numeracy Coursework: Standards..

-In accordance with Act 2022- 249 the Alabama State Board of Education (ALSBE) modifies its standards relative to teaching of reasoning, numeracy, including algebraic cardinality, computational fluency, and conceptual understanding, in the early childhood education, early childhood special education, and collaborative elementary education, special education Educator Preparation Programs (EPPs).
-Each program shall contain no less than twelve credit hours in numeracy, including learning specific to dyscalculia.
+In accordance with Act 2022- 249 the Alabama State Board of Education (ALSBE) modifies its standards relative to teaching of reasoning, numeracy, including algebraic cardinality, computational fluency, and conceptual understanding, in the early childhood education, early childhood special education, elementary and collaborative education, special education Educator Preparation Programs (EPPs).
+Each program shall contain no less than twelveClass B programs shall contain no less than 12 credit hours in numeracy, including learning specific to dyscalculia.
 Number and operations, treated algebraically, with attention to properties of operation and problem solving should occupy 6 of those hours.
-With the remaining 6 hours devoted to additional ideas: fractions, measurement, data, and geometry.
+With the remaining 6 hours devoted to additional ideas: fractions The remaining 6 hours shall address algebraic thinking, measurement, data, and geometry.
+Alternative Class A programs shall have a total of 12 hours in math courses, with a minimum of 6 hours in the aforementioned content areas and a maximum of 6 hours in accredited math courses available to transfer.
 The numeracy standards in this rule are to be implemented in coursework by August 2025.